zix99/simple-auth/docs/cookbooks/login-redirect.md

 can request that *simple-auth* send the user to a page post-login.

 For security reasons, you must allowlist these URLs ahead of time via the `allowedcontinueurls` setting.
+This is a list of regular expressions.
+The regex is automatically appended/prepended with `^` and `$`, respectively.

-If the requested continue URL isn't in the allow-list, the user will be redirected to the default login route.
+If the requested continue URL doesn't match anything on the allowed list, the user will be redirected to the default login route.

 ```yaml